AndreiFAD/raspberry_pi_cluster/README.md

 Julia kernel<br>
 Bash kernel<br>

-after that you have to reboot all node
+than you have to reboot all node

-and run on the master node:<br>
+## first run on the master node:<br>
 ```
 cd /opt/hive/bin
 ./schematool -dbType postgres -initSchema